pytorch/tutorials/intermediate_source/dynamo_tutorial.rst

 -------------------------

 We now cover some topics involving TorchDynamo and FX graphs.
-In particular, we will demonstrate how to view TorchDynamo's outputted FX graphs; discuss graph breaks and whole-program graph capture; and show how to export graphs.
+In particular, we will demonstrate how to view TorchDynamo's outputted FX graphs, discuss graph breaks and whole-program graph capture, and show how to export graphs.

 TorchDynamo is responsible for outputting FX graphs from traced Python code.
 Normally, TorchInductor further compiles the FX graphs into optimized kernels,